A NEW ARTISTIC EXPRESSION

 What is 'Platonic Art'

 Platonic art would be described as the new expression of Forms in direct connection to truth as it exists in higher realms.
-It uses method painting techniques (which up until the 20th century had never been clearly defined) to create bodies of work that represent shadows of concepts that exist only in the realm of Forms, specifically, in the realm of ideas where our human-fueled, five senses are no longer real.
+It uses method painting techniques (which up until the 20th century has never been clearly defined) to create bodies of work that represent shadows of concepts that exist only in the realm of Forms, specifically, in the realm of ideas where our human-fueled, five senses are no longer relevant.
 According to Plato’s Theory of Forms, he merely scratched the surface to what he felt was the true nature of our existence — in short, it being our perfect non-physical Forms in higher realms, which have taken the shape of our imperfect physical reality.
-By the first century of the 3rd millennium, a new breed of artists are beginning to vibrating towards these Forms, some of which are existing on 5th dimensional frequencies.
-This new breed of artists feel a need to create high vibrational art which are assisting in raising the vibrations of the entire planet—to the frequency of love.
+By the first century of the 3rd millennium, a new breed of artists are beginning to vibrate towards these Forms, some may say it is an awakening (or a re-entry in remembrance) of that which we are currently existing as in 5th dimensional frequencies.
+This new breed of artists feel the need to create matching high vibrational art, which innately assists in raising the vibrations of the entire planet—to the frequency of love.

 What Is Method Painting

-Method painting would be described as a technique in which a painter achieves complete emotional identification with an art piece they are creating, usually to the point of unrestricted artistic obsession.
+Method painting (much like method acting) would be described as a technique in which a painter achieves complete emotional identification with an art piece they are creating, usually to the point of unrestricted artistic obsession.

 It is based on the understanding of The Flower of Life pattern, an ancient series of shapes comprising the basic template for everything in existence, as well as all geometric forms within it (including sacred geometry shapes like the Platonic Solids and Metatron’s Cube).